 For example, Microsoft Word creates a system file that begins with ~\$, such as ~\$myfile8.doc.
 OpenOffice and LibreOffice create a hidden file that begins with .~lock, such as .~lock.myfile10.odt.
 You can view the temporary files by selecting Manage Shares, then navigating the NCP volume or NSS volume to the folder where the open file is stored.
-6 (Optional) If the connection has been opened by a user, you can send a brief message before clearing the connection.
-Type the message in the Send Message field, then click Send.

-Broadcast messages work only for users that are using a Novell Client that supports broadcast messages, and the broadcast message option is enabled.

-7 (Optional) Clear the connection and close all open files by clicking Clear Connection link at the top of the report.
+- 6 (Optional) If the connection has been opened by a user, you can send a brief message before clearing the connection.
+Type the message in the Send Message field, then click Send. - Broadcast messages work only for users that are using a Client for Open Enterprise Server that supports broadcast messages, and the broadcast message option is enabled. - 7 (Optional) Clear the connection and close all open files by clicking Clear Connection link at the top of the report.